nor-mal/detailing_store/README.md

     `python manage.py runserver`

 8. Create admin user if you would like to have access to admin dashboard:
-    `python manage.py createsuperuser`
+    `python manage.py createsuperuser`<br/>
+    Standard users can be added by clicking Sign up button on the main page.

 9. The database is preloaded with a 20 fake products so the migrations would not be needed.
-Standard users can be added by clicking Sign up button on the main page.